KrutikaShindeGH/Air_Guitar/README.md

 - cvzone.HandTrackingModule.HandDetector handles hand and finger tracking.
 - fingersUp() determines which fingers are raised.
 - MIDI notes are triggered with note_on and note_off functions.
-- Chords are sustained for a configurable delay (SUSTAIN_TIME = 2.0).
+- Strings are sustained for a configurable delay (SUSTAIN_TIME = 2.0).